MbIXjkee/scope_manager/README.md

 }
 ```

-Now you can access methods to subscribe, unsubscribe and resolve dependencies from a widget in your app, using:
+Now you can access methods to subscribe, unsubscribe, and resolve dependencies from a widget in your app, using:

 ```dart
 Scopes.of(context)